 However, that being said, when it’s in a wash-off product like a cleanser, it doesn’t have time to get absorbed into the skin so unlikely to have a negative effect on the skin.
 The cleanser leaves the skin with a dewy finish so if you have oily or acne-prone skin be aware of that!

 The bottom line

-The Deep Cleanse is one of the good product from Tatcha.
+The Deep Cleanse is one of the good products from Tatcha.
 It doesn’t have anything inherently bad about it and its ingredients are mostly good for the skin.
 The reason I’m not wowed by it is that it’s really nothing wow!
 Yes, the ingredients are solid but not worth the price of $38.
-Check out some more affordable cleansers here.

 As for the fragrance, I get why they do it.
 Their products smell amazing and luxurious, but, it’s just an unnecessary ingredient.
 What I do love about their ingredient list is their unique blend of green tea, algae and rice.
 It has so many benefits for the skin and is truly unique.